rudrareddy/Moris-assignment/README.md

 ## ✨ Moris Assignment

-Moris Assignment with Laravel 10 and MySql.
+Moris Assignment with Laravel 10  and Livewire and MySql.

 ## 🚀 How to Use